Annie Q. Riegel: Career

 As a child, Riegel appeared in several commercials, short films and episodic television work.
 After graduating high school, she made her stage debut in 2012 playing the title role from youth to old age, in Tony Award-winning playwright David Henry Hwang's Golden Child revival at the Signature Theatre.
 Erik Haagensen of Backstage described her performance as "10-year-old Ahn [as] radiantly mischievous, a quality she smartly retains when Ahn is 60."
 In 2013, she was cast as a series regular in the HBO television series The Leftovers.
 In 2014, she appeared in Marc Lawrence's romantic comedy The Rewrite.
 In 2018, she appeared in the Ben Stiller-produced Netflix film Alex Strangelove.
 In 2019, she was announced as one of the cast members of Into the Darks back-to-school installment, "School Spirit", which premiered on Hulu two months later.
 She is the first Asian American lead in Blumhouse production history.
-In January 2022, she was cast in a recurring role as Juliette Tan for Kung Fu (2021–present), a reboot of the 1972 series of the same name.
+In January 2022, she was cast in a recurring role as Juliette Tan for Kung Fu (2021–2023), a reboot of the 1972 series of the same name.
 In August 2022, she joined the cast of the Hulu television series Death and Other Details.
 As a voiceover artist, she has narrated many audiobooks, and her work has garnered her an AudioFile magazine Earphones Award.